The Truth About Icing & Recovery

 Remodel: reshaping and reorganizing of the repaired tissue.
 A portion of the initial collagen that was sent to the damaged area is replaced by new collagen with greater tensile strength.
 The tensile strength of the tissue improves due to the formation of intra and extra-molecular cross-linkages between the collagen fibers.4

 Of course, icing isn’t all bad.
 There are a time and a place when ice can and should be used.
 Ice can provide temporary pain relief.
 Putting some ice on your child’s bump or bruise for a few minutes likely won’t harm healing and will give them some needed comfort.
 But, using it for extended periods of time or repeatedly on an injured/damaged area will (e.g., a runner using ice on their knees after every run, or on and off applications for hours).

 Ice can be used to regulate core body temperature.
 If overexertion, or something else, causes an unsafe rise in body temperature, ice may be an appropriate and quick way to help bring down core body temperature.

 Ice can be used to purposefully delay inflammation (healing) and reduce blood flow.

-A common example can be seen when boxers apply cold metal compresses around the eyes to delay the inflammatory process and make it through the end of a fight.
+A common example can be seen when boxers apply cold metal compresses around the eyes to delay the inflammatory process and make it through to the end of a fight.

 Whether you should choose to apply ice or not depends on what you want to accomplish.
 If the goal is to recover or heal quickly, then you may want to stay away from the ice.
 However, if your goal is to temporarily mask pain signals or do anything else listed above, then grab the ice.

-To summarize, the process of healing begins with the release of inflammatory mediators and ends when remodeling of the repair tissue reaches a homeostatic state.5
+To summarize, the process of healing begins with the release of inflammatory mediators and ends when the remodeling of the repair tissue reaches a homeostatic state.5

 The Reality of Inflammation